yb66/TextWrangler-text-filters/README.md

 See http://iainbarnett.me.uk/articles/italicise-markdown-in-textwrangler/ for more on italicising markdown with `md give emphasis.rb`.

 See http://iainbarnett.me.uk/articles/wrapping-text-in-quotes-with-textwrangler/ for more on italicising markdown with `md wrap ".rb`.

+See http://iainbarnett.me.uk/articles/tufte-epigraphs-with-textwrangler/ for more on wrapping a Tufte blockquote with an epigraph using `Tufte epigraph.rb`.